infsup

 by Zinan Huang 🌸

-Formalizing Exact Majority: A Complete Machine-Checked Proof of Doty et al. Theorem 3.1
+Formalizing Exact Majority: Machine-Checked Correctness and State Bounds for Doty et al. Theorem 3.1

 2026-05-31